Make Work Pay for Everyone

 Latest campaign updates

-We have been reaching out to other organisations to work with us on this campaign and were recently featured in a blog for Homeless Link.
+We have reached out to other organisations to work with us on this campaign and have been featured for example in a blog for Homeless Link.
 We have been in discussions with the youth homelessness charity Centrepoint, who have published a very useful policy briefing with specific recommendations for how to bring Housing Benefit rules in line with Universal Credit, and we have expanded their recommendations to cover those over 25.

 Frequently Asked Questions